 - 1.1 The terms used in this Addendum shall have the meanings set forth in this Addendum.
 Capitalised terms not otherwise defined herein shall have the meaning given to them in the Principal Agreement.
 Except as modified below, the terms of the Principal Agreement/Contract shall remain in full force and effect.
-In this Addendum, the following terms shall have the meanings set out below and cognate terms shall be construed accordingly: - 1.1.1 "Applicable Laws" means (a) European Union or Member State laws with respect to any Company Personal Data in respect of which any Company Group Member is subject to EU Data Protection Laws; and (b) any other applicable law with respect to any Association Personal Data in respect of which any Company Group Member is subject to any other Data Protection Laws; - "Association Personal Data" means any Personal Data Processed by a Contracted Processor on behalf of the Association pursuant to or in connection with the Principal Agreement/Contract; - 1.1.3 "Contracted Processor" means Processor or a Subprocessor; - 1.1.4 "Data Protection Laws" means EU Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country; - 1.1.5 "EEA" means the European Economic Area; - 1.1.6 "EU Data Protection Laws" means EU Directive 95/46/EC, as transposed into domestic legislation of each Member State and as amended, replaced or superseded from time to time, including by the GDPR and laws implementing or supplementing the GDPR;
+In this Addendum, the following terms shall have the meanings set out below and cognate terms shall be construed accordingly: - 1.1.1 "Applicable Laws" means (a) Data Protection Laws and (b) any other applicable law with respect to any Controller Data. - 1.1.2 "Association Personal Data" means any Personal Data Processed by a Contracted Processor on behalf of the Association pursuant to or in connection with the Principal Agreement/Contract. - 1.1.3 "Contracted Processor" means Processor or a Sub processor. - 1.1.4 "Data Protection Laws" means UK GDPR as defined by section 3(10) of the Data Protection Act 2018; the Data Protection Act 2018; the Privacy and Electronic Communications (EC Directive) Regulations 2003; and any legislation amending or replacing the foregoing. - 1.1.5 "EEA" means the European Economic Area. - 1.1.6 "Restricted Transfer" means: - 1.1.6.1 a transfer of Association Personal Data from the Association to a Contracted Processor; or

-- 1.1.7 "GDPR" means EU General Data Protection Regulation 2016/679; - 1.1.8 "Restricted Transfer" means: - 1.1.8.1 a transfer of Association Personal Data from the Association to a Contracted Processor; or - 1.1.8.2 an onward transfer of Association Personal Data from a Contracted Processor to a Contracted Processor, or between two establishments of a Contracted Processor, in each case, where such transfer would be prohibited by Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of Data Protection Laws);

-- 1.1.9 "Services" means the services and other activities to be supplied to or carried out by or on behalf of the Processor for MHA pursuant to the Principal Agreement/ Contract; - 1.1.10 "Subprocessor" means any person (including any third party and any , but excluding an employee of Processor or any of its sub-contractors) appointed by or on behalf of Processor which is engaged in the Processing of Personal Data on behalf of MHA in connection with the Principal Agreement/Contract; and - 1.2 The terms, "Commission", "Controller", "Data Subject", "Member State", "Personal Data", "Personal Data Breach", "Processing" and "Supervisory Authority" shall have the same meaning as in the GDPR, and their related terms shall be construed accordingly. - 1.3 The word "include" shall be construed to mean include without limitation, and cognate terms shall be construed accordingly.
+- 1.1.6.2 an onward transfer of Association Personal Data from a Contracted Processor to a Contracted Processor, or between two establishments of a Contracted Processor, in each case, where such transfer would be prohibited by Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of Data Protection Laws); - 1.1.7 "Services" means the services and other activities to be supplied to or carried out by or on behalf of the Processor for MHA pursuant to the Principal Agreement/ Contract. - 1.1.8 "Sub processor" means any person (including any third party and any, but excluding an employee of Processor or any of its sub-contractors) appointed by or on behalf of Processor which is engaged in the Processing of Personal Data on behalf of MHA in connection with the Principal Agreement/Contract; and - 1.2 The terms, "Commission", "Controller", "Data Subject", "Member State", "Personal Data", "Personal Data Breach", "Processing" and "Supervisory Authority" shall have the same meaning as in the GDPR, and their related terms shall be construed accordingly. - 1.3 The word "include" shall be construed to mean include without limitation, and cognate terms shall be construed accordingly.